ScamSpot for Business

 BEC moves fast, and verification has to move first

-Business email compromise (BEC) cost organizations more than USD 2.9 billion in 2023 per the FBI IC3.
-The cheapest control is a call-back on an independently-verified phone number before any wire, ACH change, or bank-detail update.
+Business email compromise (BEC) generated 24,768 IC3 complaints and USD 3.046B in reported losses in 2025.
+The cheapest control is still a call-back on an independently-verified phone number before any wire, ACH change, or bank-detail update.

 Three free tools for AP and finance